|Pilot Captain Albert L. Johnson, O-417149 (MIA / KIA) CA

 Assigned to the 13th Air Force, 347th Fighter Group 68th Fighter Squadron.
 Tail code 102 painted in white (White 102).
 No known nickname or nose art.
 This aircraft was assigned to the 44th Fighter Squadron Detachment (44th FS Detachment) operating from Fighter 2 (Kukum) on Guadalcanal.

-When lost, the Missing Air Crew Report (MACR) 605 nor 611 does not list the serial number of this aircraft.
-Other sources list this aircraft as P-40F Warhawk serial number 41-14825 [sic] with tail code "White 102".
+When lost, neither Missing Air Crew Report 605 (MACR 605) nor Missing Air Crew Report 611 (MACR 611) does not list the model or serial number of this aircraft.

-On February 13, 1943 took off from Fighter 2 (Kukum) on Guadalcanal as part of a formation with four P-38s and seven P-40s escorting six B-24 Liberators on mission to attack shipping in the Shortland-Kahilli-Buin area.
+On February 13, 1943 took off from Fighter 2 (Kukum) on Guadalcanal piloted by Captain Albert L. Johnson as one of seven P-40s escorting six B-24 Liberators on mission to attack Japanese shipping in the Shortland-Kahilli-Buin area.
+The escort also included six P-38 Lightnings from the 339th Fighter Squadron.
 The weather was good with clear visibility.

 Justin Taylan adds:

 "I researched this mission at the Tokyo Defense archives.
 A total of 39 Japanese aircraft intercepted: 11 Rufes (one aborted) of 802 Kōkūtai, 20 Zeros of the 252 Kōkūtai and 9 Zeros of the 204 Kōkūtai."

 Johnson was officially declared dead the day of the mission.
 He earned the Distinguished Service Cross (DSC) and Purple Heart, posthumously.
 Johnson is memorialized at Manila American Cemetery on the tablets of the missing.